 I have known James since we became team mates at our high school’s soccer team more than two decades ago.
 He was the best man at my wedding and is almost like a second father to my 3 children, often driving them to school after I lost my car in an accident 3 years ago.

 Because you know that the person has positive qualities.
 Not everyone may be aware of someone’s good attributes – especially the Magistrate or the Judge.
-Accordingly, a character reference should convey the many positive qualities of the accused.
+A character reference should convey the many positive qualities of the accused.
 This will complement what is said on their behalf by their Melbourne Criminal lawyer.
 Has the accused performed any voluntary work?
 Does the accused look after the sick?
 Or maybe the accused is a coach of a junior footy team and is much admired by all members of the team.
 Explain this to the Magistrate or the Judge by citing specific details that will paint a clearer picture of a person’s life.
 This will add to what is said on their behalf by the criminal lawyer who they have working on their behalf.

 Nina is a teenager with a very generous heart.
 She has volunteered many times to babysit for my 2 children and even helped them to excel in arithmetic skills.
 I have also seen her care for her ailing mother while the rest of her peers enjoy parties and other social activities.